 The Galapagos Land Iguana

-The Marine Iguana
+The Galapagos Marine Iguana

 We encountered the marine iguana in the ocean and they were kind of spooky.
-The swim surprisingly fast and one swam straight at Laura and startled her.
+The swim surprisingly fast and one swam straight at Laura, startling her.
 On land, the marine iguanas are so plentiful that we literally had to step over them to get where we were going.

 The Galapagos Sea Lions

 We were in the Galapagos at the time when all the pups were being born.
 We got to see lots of real cute little sea lions, particularly on Genovesa Island.
 These playful creatures were found at every island stop during our trip.

 The Galapagos Fur Seal